fishcus/KAP-manual/en/model/data_import/kafka_import.en.md

 Parser Timestamp Field: you are required to set a timestamp field for the parser.
 In this example, we use order_time

 ParserProperties: Properties of the parser should as least include the timestamp field.
 In this example, tsColName=order_time.
 You can further define customized properties.

+tsColName: refers to the timestamp field;

+tsParser: refers to the timestamp parser, which parses the value of tsColName into a timestamp;

+> Note: tsParser has two built-ins, one is org.apache.kylin.source.kafka.DefaultTimeParser, which parses the long timestamp value (epoc time) into timestamp.
+>
+> Another built-in parser is org.apache.kylin.source.kafka.DateTimeParser, which parses the time expression of string type into timestamp according to the given tsPattern; if tsPattern is not specified, default format is "yyyy-MM-dd HH :mm:ss .

+tsPattern: refers to the time pattern for use by tsParser.

 ![Set Parser](images/f.png)